 - Leverage Marketing: Look for ways to be relevant to the client and their project, positioning the business as the preferred choice before the RFP or Tender is issued.

-- Plan for the Long Haul: Bid capture doesn’t happen overnight.
+- Plan for the Long Haul: Capture doesn’t happen overnight.
 In fact, the most effective capture efforts begin a good 12 to 24 months before the RFP or Tender is issued.
 Get a head start now, because that’s what your competition is doing.

 - Leverage Collaborative Tools: A lot of information and intel is gathered during the capture phase, and many experts are tapped as part of the discussion.
 A centralized document collaboration platform makes this faster and easier, avoiding lost email threads and confusion that causes delays.

-By prioritizing bid preparation, both clients and vendors can position themselves for success in the competitive world of RFPs and Tenders.
-The client bid preparation phase ensures the RFP or Tender communicates exactly what is needed so vendors understand and respond clearly and concisely.
-At the same time, the vendor bid preparation phase ensures the proposal communicates the value proposition in a clear and concise manner, increasing the likelihood of success.
+By prioritizing preparation, both clients and vendors can position themselves for success in the competitive world of RFPs and Tenders.
+The client phase ensures the RFP or Tender communicates exactly what is needed so vendors understand and respond clearly and concisely.
+At the same time, the vendor phase ensures the proposal communicates the value proposition in a clear and concise manner, increasing the likelihood of success.